Updated 21 August 2019

-Songwriter is a songwriting community and competition for young people aged 8-18 who live, or go to school in, Hertfordshire, Cambridgeshire or Essex.
-It is operated by Hertfordshire Music Service, Cambridgeshire Music, Essex Music Education Hub and Norfolk Music Service with funding from children’s charity Youth Music.
+Songwriter is a songwriting community and competition for young people aged 8-18 who live, or go to school in Cambridgeshire, Cornwall, Essex, Hertfordshire, Norfolk and Wiltshire.
+It is operated by Cambridgeshire Music, Cornwall Music Service Trust, Essex Music Education Hub, Hertfordshire Music Service, Norfolk Music Service and Wiltshire Music Connect, with funding from children’s charity Youth Music.

 Hertfordshire Music Service (“us”, “we”, or “our”) operates www.songwriteronline.co.uk/ (the “Site”).
 This page informs you of our policies regarding the collection, use and disclosure of Personal Information we receive from users of the Site.